rlindooren/grpc-distributed-tracing-example/README.md

 ### Result

+When the services are configured to export to Stackdriver as well and the span is passed correctly throughout asynchronous code.
-Now the trace information from all down stream services is included as well. 🎉
+The we will see that, after running the client again, that the trace information from all down stream services is now included. 🎉

 In this screenshot I've drawn colored boxes around the different steps in attempt to make it a bit easier to quickly see the three products being retrieved and then enriched in parallel.